Sign Up For Email

 Goya Foods, the largest Hispanic-owned food company in the United States, is once again donating 300,000 pounds of food to the Feeding Our Neighbors campaign to support the vast network of food pantries and emergency food programs throughout the archdiocese of New York.

-On January 10th 2016, 26 Shop Rite supermarkets in the Hudson Valley asked shoppers to make non-perishable food or cash donations at checkout until Saturday, January 30th 2016.
+On January 2016, Shop Rite supermarkets in the Hudson Valley asked their shoppers to make non-perishable food or cash donations at checkout contributing to more than 500,000 meals.